| Doc. Number | Article Title | Effective Date | Version |

 - Un-Restricted – allows offers to move to and from any status; or

-- Restricted – follows the process and rules set by your company to get to the “Accepted” status.
+Restricted – follows the process and rules set by your company to get to the “Accepted” status.

 NOTE: We recommend using a Restricted workflow to create an approval process to regulate what status an offer can be moved to from its current status.

-Once an offer is set to the “Accepted” status, the system will automatically transition the offer to “Completed” creating the corresponding transactions from the offer (SIPs and EPFs) on the payment schedule.
+If you choose not to activate this setting, once an offer is set to the “Accepted” status, the system will automatically transition the offer to “Completed” creating the corresponding transactions from the offer (SIPs and EPFs) on the payment schedule.
 This will be the final step in your offer workflow.

 To configure a restricted workflow: